Canon's best all-purpose lenses

 |

-The Canon RF-S 18-150mm f/3.5-6.3 IS STM is a versatile zoom lens for Canon’s APS-C range of mirrorless cameras.
-It’s the equivalent of a 30-240mm full-frame lens.
-So it’s very similar to the lens shown above (Canon RF 24-240mm f/4-6.3 IS).
-Despite its medium aperture, you’ll be able to shoot landscapes, portraits, sports and wildlife.
+The Canon RF-S 18-150mm f/3.5-6.3 IS STM is a versatile zoom lens for Canon’s APS-C mirrorless cameras.
+It is equivalent to roughly a 29-240mm lens in full-frame terms.
+So it is quite similar in spirit to the lens shown above, the Canon RF 24-240mm f/4-6.3 IS USM.
+Despite its modest aperture, you’ll be able to shoot landscapes, portraits, sports, and wildlife.

-The lens is compact and lightweight, with good image stabilisation and quiet, efficient autofocus.
-On the other hand, the aperture quickly reaches f/6.3 from 62mm, which means high ISO settings in low light.
+The lens is compact and lightweight, with good image stabilization and quiet, efficient autofocus.
+On the other hand, the aperture becomes quite limited as you zoom in, which means higher ISO settings may be needed in low light.

-In terms of optical performance, this lens offers good image quality with sharp details.
-In terms of optical flaws, vignetting is correct and can be corrected in post-production.
+In terms of optical performance, this lens offers good image quality with sharp details, especially considering its range and size.
+In terms of optical flaws, vignetting is present but can be corrected in post-production.
 Chromatic aberrations are visible but correctable.
 Finally, the bokeh is satisfactory for close-ups.

 Sigma 30mm f/1.4 DC DN Contemporary RF-S